elipapa/markdown-cv/index.md

 Confident polyglot with 20+ years wide ranging industry experience.

-Key player in cutting edge engineering teams, developing apps, ERP, websites & software used by tens of thousands in critical environments.
+Key player in cutting edge engineering teams, developing mobile apps, web apps, services & software used by tens of thousands in critical environments.

 Developer of numerous solo R & D projects that have shaped business direction, increased business agility and basically shown business leaders what can be done with modern tools.